arayofcode/CodeSyncHub/CONTRIBUTING.md

 1. **Pull Latest Changes**: Rebase your branch with the latest changes from the main branch.
 2. **Push Your Changes**: Push your changes to your fork.
-3. **Open a Pull Request (PR)**: Create a PR from your branch to the main LeetCode-Sync repository.
+3. **Open a Pull Request (PR)**: Create a PR from your branch to the main CodeSyncHub repository.
 Fill out the PR template with the necessary details.

 ## Review Process